-Preparing for the inevitable hurts, avoiding Compassion Fatigue is essential.
+Preparing for the inevitable hurts, and avoiding Compassion Fatigue is essential.

-- Understanding the process of anticipatory grieving does not eliminate the steps of grieving, but helps the caregiver recognize the effects grief has on them physically, emotionally, psychologically and spiritually.
+- does not eliminate the steps of grieving, but helps the caregiver recognize the effects grief has on them physically, emotionally, psychologically and spiritually.

-- Understanding anticipatory grief allows the caregiver to acknowledge their triggers and thoughts that follow.
+- allows the caregiver to acknowledge their triggers and thoughts that follow.

-If you or your organization is interested in starting a Caregiver Program, or enhancing a current program, please call Josette Veltri @561-372-8434 or email @firstname.lastname@example.org.
+If you or your organization are interested in starting a Caregiver Program or enhancing a current program, please call Josette Veltri at 561-372-8434 or email firstname.lastname@example.org.